handresen/mariagdkdoc/pages/clientapi/mapinteraction/clientapi_labelslayer.md

 }
 ```

-Create the labels layer and include the *LabelsLayerViewModel* in the declarations and constructor of the main view model (//MariaWindowViewModel//).
+Create the labels layer and include the *LabelsLayerViewModel* in the declarations and constructor of the main view model (*MariaWindowViewModel*).

 ```csharp
 public LabelsLayerViewModel LabelsLayerViewModel { get; set; }